I Wanna Get High on Mangoes

 Myrcene and Inflammation

 The medicinal benefits of plant essential oils have been utilized throughout human history.
-Until prohibition, medicinal Cannabis was a cure all found in many neighborhood drug stores for ailments.
-As we enter the end of prohibition around the world many of the medicinal benefits of Cannabis are now being researched by scientists.
+Until prohibition, this plant was a cure all found in many neighborhood drug stores for ailments.
+As we enter the end of prohibition around the world many of the medicinal benefits are now being researched by scientists.
 Recently, a team of scientists in Portugal discovered that “myrcene has significant anti-inflammatory [effects in human cells] and, thus, its ability to halt or, at least, slow down cartilage destruction and osteoarthritis progression warrants further investigation.”
-Much more research is needed, however the medicinal properties of the variety of chemical compounds found in Cannabis are being understood today more than at any time in human history.
+Much more research is needed, however the medicinal properties of the variety of chemical compounds are being understood today more than at any time in human history.